How to find Palo Alto Network devices running PAN-OS

 Palo Alto Networks (PAN) updated a security advisory advising customers to restrict access to the management interface of Next-Generation Firewalls (NGFW) due to an actively exploited zero-day vulnerability.

-CISA announced that CVE-2024-5910, which was patched in July, is actively being exploited and was added to the Known Exploited Vulnerabilities (KEV) Catalog Catalog.
+CISA announced that CVE-2024-5910, which was patched in July, is actively being exploited and was added to the Known Exploited Vulnerabilities (KEV) Catalog.
 Although not directly affecting PAN-OS, this vulnerability affects the Expedition migration tool, which could contain API keys, administrator credentials, and/or PAN-OS device configuration information.

 Additionally, CISA announced that both CVE-2024-9463 (CVSS 9.9) and CVE-2024-9465 (CVSS 9.3) are actively being exploited and were also added to the Known Exploited Vulnerabilities (KEV) Catalog.
 Both vulnerabilities also affect the Expedition migration tool.